TheGoldLab/Lab_Pipelines/README.md

 ```
 conda activate gold_pipelines
 ```
 You should see "gold_pipelines" in the bottom right corner of VS Code now.
-Select the interpreter by clicking the bottom right corner and then "gold_pipelines" from the dropdown menu that appears under the search bar in the top middle of the screen.
+You can also select the interpreter by clicking the bottom right corner and then "gold_pipelines" from the dropdown menu that appears under the search bar in the top middle of the screen.
-Now File>Open Folder> select GitHub\Lab_Pipelines\experiments\aodr (you could make a new folder for your experiment - the example is based on the AODR paradigm).
+Now: File>Open Folder> select GitHub\Lab_Pipelines\experiments\aodr (you could make a new folder for your experiment - the example is based on the AODR paradigm).
 Open Pyramid_Example_Plexon.py for .plx files or spikeinterface_testing_v2.ipynb for OpenEphys.
 Follow the documentation written in the spikeinterface notebook to run OpenEphys data through pyramid.
 If using Pyramid_Example_Plexon.py, change the path names and file name to the corresponding locations and files on your computer.
 You might want to create a separate, new folder for output.
 Run.